sebkaluzny/docker-machine-ipconfig/README.md

 # docker-machine-ipconfig
-Allows one to manipulate docker-machine network interface settings.
+Allows one to toggle between static and DHCP docker-machine network interface settings.

 This is helpful when running a local docker swarm and you need to have your docker machine VMs maintain static IP addresses.